tinuwalther/RotaMaster/README.md

 This is the root-folder for the web service.
 Here must be the PodeServer.ps1 located.

+### api

+This folder contains the files of the Web service.
+For example, the files for the public holidays, the absence type, or the persons.

+The files for the absence- and persons must be JSON-files, and the files that contains the public holidays must be a CSV-file.

 ### archiv

 For obsolete files, that you want to archive and not load in to the calendar.